scott-anderson-wc/cs210pub/lectures/L25/gmaps.md

 Google Maps are fun and not too hard to use.

+To use them, we have to understand *Ajax*, but fortunately, we *do*!

 ## Plan

-1. Questions on A10 (Jelly Blobs)
+1. Questions on A10 (Jelly Blobs) or A11 (Learning Twenty Questions)?
 1. Discuss Google Maps
 1. Answer your questions
 1. Building a Google Map app
-1. Our last assignment
 1. Google API keys and referrer

 ## Google Maps tutorials